ENGINEERING BLOG

 Responsibility decomposition-point control for enterprise AI agents

 When an AI agent modifies production code, calls external APIs, or alters contracts, responsibility boundaries must remain explicit.
 This paper formalizes fail-closed gates as a core architectural primitive for responsibility decomposition in multi-agent systems.
-We derive gate configurations via constrained optimization and report that a 30/70 human-agent ratio preserved 97.1% responsibility coverage while reducing decision latency by 58%.
+We derive gate configurations via constrained optimization and use internal simulations to illustrate how a 30/70 human-agent ratio can preserve responsibility coverage while reducing decision latency versus full human review.

 Why investment decisions require conflict management across multiple evaluation universes, not single-score optimization

 Traditional investment analysis often compresses multidimensional evaluation into a single score (for example NPV or IRR), which can hide cross-domain conflicts.
 This paper introduces a Multi-Universe Investment Decision Engine that evaluates investments across six universes (Financial, Market, Technology, Organization, Ethics, Regulatory), applies `max_i` gate scoring to surface inter-universe conflicts, and enforces fail-closed portfolio constraints when risk, ethics, or responsibility budgets are jointly violated.
-We formalize conflict-aware allocation as a constrained optimization problem with Lagrangian dual decomposition, define a portfolio-drift index, and describe human-agent co-investment loops with scenario validation.
-Across 2,400 synthetic investment decisions, the framework reported a 73% reduction in catastrophic-loss events while maintaining 94% of single-score expected return.
+The quantitative examples in this post are synthetic scenario outputs intended to stress-test the framework rather than to advertise investable performance.

 Formalizing gate strength as a continuous control variable to minimize the combined cost of false positives, missed detections, and investigation delay in AML compliance pipelines